ikoursh/EcosystemProject/README.md

 Spell integration
 -----------------

-For both GUI and CLI spell is a usefull tool.
+For both GUI and CLI spell is a useful tool.
 It allows you to run your commands on a server, thus freeing up your computer's resources.
-You can also chose to run simulations on more powerfull systems.
+You can also choose to run simulations on more powerful systems.

-Because of the nature of this project Spell is highly recomended.
-Click [here](https://web.spell.ml/refer/ikoursh) to learn create a free account.
+Because of the nature of this project Spell is highly recommended.
+Click [here](https://web.spell.ml/refer/ikoursh) to create a free account.

-Billing costs for spell are available [here](https://spell.ml/faqs#how-much-does-it-cost-for-developer) but I recomend sticking to the free verssion.
+Billing costs for Spell are available [here](https://spell.ml/faqs#how-much-does-it-cost-for-developer) but I recommend sticking to the free version.

 Use
 ===
-In this section I will outline 3 ways to use this project.
+In this section, I will outline 3 ways to use this project.
 ## Using [auto.py](proj/auto.py)

 [auto.py](proj/auto.py) is the recommended way to use envSim.